 In order to answer those questions, we needed more information.

-According to a book (“Lives of North American Birds”, 1996) written by Kaufman Kenn, Mourning Doves, the bird species which was part of 47% of all collisions since the 90’s, like to spend their time at altitudes between 5 feet (1.5meters) and 25 feet (7.6 meters)
+According to a book written by Kaufman Kenn (“Lives of North American Birds”, 1996), Mourning Doves, the bird species which was part of 47% of all collisions since the 90’s, like to spend their time at altitudes between 5 feet (1.5meters) and 25 feet (7.6 meters), giving the reason why the Mourning Doves are more likely to crash into a plane, than any other species.
+“Adding salt to the wound” next species with the highest collision rate, are diurnal birds, natural predators to the Mourning Dove, be it for their meat, nests or eggs.